 Minimize Paper Consumption

 It doesn’t end here.
-The demand for paper increases up to 2-3% every year, which leads to illegal logging, and hence, more and more trees are being chopped down.
+The demand for paper increases by 2-3% every year, which leads to illegal logging, and hence, more and more trees are being chopped down.
 Minimize the use of paper and reduce its demand for the protection of trees.
-Avoid excessive printing, use both sides of the paper for printing or writing, and stick to emails than regular mails.
+Avoid excessive printing, use both sides of the paper for printing or writing, and stick to emails rather than regular mail.

 Reduce, reuse, and recycle